 The National APA website contains a section on Certification Maintenance opportunities.
 Please login to the National APA website to view the list of current, upcoming and past approved CM activities.

 Take advantage of APA’s FREE online distance education products that offer CM credits.
-Listen to symposia, webinars, and Tuesdays at APA Lectures and Podcasts.
+Listen to symposia, webinars, lectures and podcasts.

 Many professional organizations (see some key organizations listed below) conduct their own workshops and annual conferences that provide additional continuing education opportunities for practicing planning professionals on planning related topical issues.
 Some programs may be eligible for AICP/CM credit.
 If they are not pre-approved in the program materials please check with the Vice President of Professional Development.